This blog may contain affiliate links. Read our disclosure policy for more info.

 I love that you can choose between two different riding options including an enclosed gondola that is perfect for cooler days or those traveling with young kids.
 If you can, I much prefer the open-air chairlift as you have an easier ability to enjoy full 360° views.

-Related Read: The drive from Banff to Lake Louise is super scenic and has some amazing stops along the way!
+Related Read: The drive from Banff to Lake Louise is super scenic and has some amazing stops along the way.
+Whether you choose to drive it yourself or take a Lake Louise tour from Banff, you don’t want to miss out!

 Pros of the Lake Louise Gondola